rohitgupta61/myblog/blog/_posts/2022-02-11-summary_productleader.md

 ---
 layout: post
-title: [Summary] Be a great product leader by Adam Nash
+title: Be a great product leader by Adam Nash

 ---